CMU-313/nodebb-f24-team-sweepers/UserGuide.md

 - Expected Result: The pinned topic should remain at the top of the list after applying filters to the page.
 - Automated Tests Location: [test/topics.js](https://github.com/CMU-313/nodebb-f24-team-sweepers/blob/05d7d39c4e63629d040ded6889cbe497c1f195dd/test/topics.js), see [in PR](https://github.com/CMU-313/nodebb-f24-team-sweepers/pull/35/files#diff-9b41ba0f5d4d9a50e83e3539b03713f873869a24a0119f43698e052c584cb50c)

-Test Scenario: Non admin users will not be able to see or use pin button functionality
+Test Scenario 2: Non admin users will not be able to see or use pin button functionality
 - Test Steps:
     1. Created user with no admin priviliges
     2. Created test topic
     3. Verify that user won't be able to pin topic
 - Expected Result: The user does not have access to see the pin button, so they should not be able to use any of the functionality.
 - Automated Test Location: [test/topics.js](https://github.com/CMU-313/nodebb-f24-team-sweepers/blob/sprint2-main/test/topics.js), see [in PR](https://github.com/CMU-313/nodebb-f24-team-sweepers/pull/44)

+#### Test Sufficiency Explanation:
+These automated tests ensure that the Pin Topics feature is working as expected by covering two critical scenarios: (1) ensuring that pinned topics remain in place even when filters are applied, and (2) confirming that only admin users can access this functionality.
+These scenarios provide robust coverage for both functionality and permission validation.

 ### 2. Search Topics